12th Academy Awards

-The 12th Academy Awards ceremony, held on February 29, 1940 by the Academy of Motion Picture Arts and Sciences (AMPAS), honored the best in film for 1939 at a banquet in the Coconut Grove at The Ambassador Hotel in Los Angeles.
+The 12th Academy Awards ceremony, held on February 29, 1940, by the Academy of Motion Picture Arts and Sciences (AMPAS), honored the best in film for 1939 at a banquet in the Coconut Grove at The Ambassador Hotel in Los Angeles.
 It was hosted by Bob Hope, in his first of nineteen turns as host.

 David O. Selznick's Gone with the Wind received the most nominations of the year with thirteen, winning eight Oscars (both records at the time).
+It became the first film in color that won Best Picture.
 This year was the first in which multiple films received ten or more nominations (Mr. Smith Goes to Washington received eleven).

 This was the first year in which Best Visual Effects was a competitive category; previously, "special achievement" awards for effects had occasionally been conferred.
 This year, Best Cinematography was split into Color and Black & White categories.

 Hattie McDaniel became the first African-American to receive an Academy Award, winning Best Supporting Actress for Gone with the Wind.
 Mickey Rooney became the second-youngest nominee for Best Actor at 19, and the first teenager to be nominated for an Academy Award, for his performance in Babes in Arms.

 Winners and nominees

+Awards

 Nominees were announced on February 11, 1940.
 AMPAS presented Academy Awards of Merit in 20 categories.
 Nominees for each award are listed below; award winners are listed first and highlighted in boldface.

-Academy Honorary Awards

-Academy Honorary Awards were presented to: